-unds for the 2015-16 state fiscal year are allocated to TGYS from the tobacco Master Settlement Agreement, the State of Colorado General Fund, and the Marijuana Tax Cash Fund.The Tony Grampsas Youth Services (TGYS) Program is a statutory program providing funding to local organizations that work with youth and their families through programs designed to prevent youth crime and violence, youth marijuana use, and child abuse and neglect.
+The Tony Grampsas Youth Services (TGYS) Program is a statutory program providing funding to local organizations for prevention, intervention, and education programs for children, youth, and their families designed to prevent youth crime and violence, youth marijuana use, and child abuse and neglect.
 TGYS is defined and guided by Colorado Revised Statutes (C.R.S.)
 26-6.8-101 through 106.
-F
+Funds for the 2016-17 State Fiscal Year (SFY) are allocated to TGYS from the tobacco Master Settlement Agreement, the State of Colorado General Fund and the Marijuana Tax Cash Fund.

-In 2015-16, TGYS provides funding to 63 lead agencies, supporting over 100 local community organizations through multi-agency and intermediary-agency partnerships.
-TGYS funds are appropriated from the state tobacco Master Settlement Agreement, General Fund, and Marijuana Tax Cash Fund.
+In 2016-17, TGYS is providing funding to 79 lead agencies, supporting over 120 local community organizations through multi-agency and intermediary-agency partnerships.